sefaozmenn/applied-data-science/README.md

 <h3>This document describes my progress, contributions and reflection of the Applied Data Science 22-23 Minor.</h3>

-In this portofolio, I will show the progress I made during the minor Applied Data Science.
-During this minor I worked on two different projects:

-FoodBoost
-Cofano Containers
 # <a id="reflection"></a>

 <h4>Datacamp Courses</h4>